 - Includes the parlors, library, Dickinson’s bedroom, and Dickinson’s mother’s room

 - Includes informal participatory reading of Dickinson poems

 Pricing: $60 for up to 6 guests, $6 for each addition, Free to Five College students, faculty & staff

 A visit to the Emily Dickinson Museum can be a wonderful experiential or interdisciplinary complement to your curriculum.
 In the past, we have collaborated with American Studies, Creative Writing, Theater, Public History, Historic Preservation, Arts Administration, Statistics classes and others to craft rich and engaging experiences.
 Please reach out to the Program Coordinator to share ideas for collaboration or discuss how we can tailor content or teaching methods to support your group.

 PLANNING YOUR TRIP

-Reservations must be made at least two weeks in advance of your visit and are subject to availability.
-Groups over 32 should plan to reserve at least one month in advance.
+Reservations must be made at least three weeks in advance of your visit and are subject to availability.